mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 is a promise that stream processing could be expressed by anyone using SQL as the language.
 It offers an easy way to express stream processing transformations as an alternative to writing an application in a programming language such as Java.
-Moreover, processing transformation written in SQL like language can be highly optimized by execution engine without any developer effort.
+Moreover, processing transformations written in SQL-like language can be highly optimized by the execution engine without any developer effort.
-KSQL was released recently and it is still at very early development stage.
+KSQL was released recently, and it is still at a very early development stage.

-In the first part of this blog post I'll define simple but still realistic business problem to solve.
+In the first part of this blog post I'll define a simple but still realistic business problem to solve.
 Then you will learn how to implement this use case with Kafka Stream DSL and how much the processing performance is affected by this naive solution.
 At this moment you could stop reading and scale-up Kafka cluster ten times to fulfill business requirements